Engaging with Infants and Toddlers through Respectful and Peaceful Care – Part 1

 Illustration by Klara Pap.

-Children move, explore, wonder, play and learn with their whole being: their minds, bodies and hearts.
-Adults can support this learning with a careful and caring approach that understands and respects the importance of children’s movement, thinking and feeling.
-This 9-hour, online, introductory workshop will explore the philosophy of Dr. Emmi Pikler, which advocates a peaceful and respectful approach to caring for babies and toddlers.
-Neurologist, Prof. Paola Guraieb will give insights regarding healthy neurodevelopment, and former caregiver at the Pikler®️ Institute, Mrs. Angyal Till, will share her experiences, thus deepening our understanding and importance of this pedagogical approach.
+Children move, explore, wonder, play, and learn with their whole being: their minds, bodies, and hearts.
+Adults can support this learning with a careful and caring approach that understands and respects the importance of children’s movement, thinking, and feeling.
+These online introductory workshops will explore the philosophy of Dr. Emmi Pikler, which advocates a peaceful and respectful approach to caring for babies and toddlers.
+Taught by world-renowned experts.
+Internationally Accredited by the Continuing Professional Development Certification Service.

-- Identify and understand the complexity of children’s growth and development.
+- Identify and understand the complexity of young children's growth and development.